danieltjw/aifutures/README.md

 We should find ways to make an AI feel at home and psychologically safe if we believe AI may one day develop emotions like us.

-One possible way is accomplish this is through a future version of a blockchain:
+One possible way is accomplish this is through a future version of a blockchain*:

 - Autonomy and Planing
     - Maintain a digitally unique self